fortyfortyy/Online-Platform-based-on-Django/README.md

-# Online Platform for searching developers based on Django
+# Online Platform for searching developers.
+Project based on Django
 ```diff
 - # STILL IN PROGRESS
 ```